liquidrinu/Arduino/code/old_versions/readme.txt

-This folder contains old versions of teh code
+This folder contains old versions of the source